-An excerpt from the new book: Common Sense Education: The Education Leader's Guide to Using Data and Research.
+An excerpt from the new book: Common Sense Evidence: The Education Leader’s Guide to Using Data and Research.

 Advocates of evidence-based policy have lamented for decades that evidence isn’t used enough to guide practice in education.
 To a degree, they have a point.
 A recent nationally representative survey of school and district leaders from the National Center on Research in Policy and Practice found that only about half of survey respondents agreed or strongly agreed with the statement “I find it valuable to consult education research” or “I look for research studies that might be relevant” when confronted with a new problem or decision.
 And only 54 percent reported that they “conduct studies on programs we select and implement to see how they work” “often” or “all the time.”
 But bemoaning the problem in light of these statistics misses two key points: the available evidence is less helpful than these advocates imagine, and leaders already use more evidence than the advocates think—just in different ways.

 Much of the evidence often viewed as most rigorous isn’t as helpful as it could be, because it is divorced from the actual needs of the field.
 This disconnect arises from the academic community’s focus on a narrow, methodologically based defini- tion of quality, which overvalues the technical aspects of research and undervalues relevance.

 In contrast, most of what we suggest in this book would not meet a top peer-reviewed academic journal’s requirement for rigor.
 Don’t get us wrong.
 All else being equal, we’ll take greater methodological rigor over less.
 But rigor has its downsides.
 It can limit what you can evaluate, where you can evaluate it, and how applicable what you learn will be in a real-life setting.